Oscar Gonzalez Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.51 team ERA that ranks 19th among all MLB pitching staffs.
+- The Tigers have the 19th-ranked team ERA among all league pitching staffs (4.49).

 © 2023 Data Skrive.
 All rights reserved.